-Include in SWMP and post in SWMP Document Library
+Included in SWMP Document and posted in SWMP Document Library

 Municipal Staff MS4 Training Strategy

 City of Oregon City

 Prepared: July 2022

 Last Update: August 2022

 Overview

 This document presents the City's multi-year and multi-topic training strategy to address stormwater education for municipal staff.
 The City's 2021 NPDES MS4 Permit requires training for municipal staff in several stormwater-related areas.
 In general, new staff will be trained in the duties of their position upon hire.
 Existing staff will be trained in the duties of their position on an annual basis.
 All staff will be trained on updated or changed procedures throughout the permit term, as those changes or updates occur.